MarekSzczepanski/order-charizard/README.md

 ##### List of state elements included in Redux store:
 * Step change - triggered by clicking blue buttons on all three steps
 * Saving data of drawn cards - received on step 1, used on steps 2 and 3
-* Saving data of received price - received on step 2 for chosen card and reused on step 3 summary
 * Chosen card - id of a card chosen by the user on step 2 that is useful for step 3 summary

 ##### List of local state elements:
-* Saving data of received card sets - used only in step 2
 * Modal on/off - used only in step 2

 ### Why unit tests, linter, formatter, Git hooks?